 Guaranteed Top 40/Radio ready Mixes/Masters.
 Specializing in Pop & Urban.
-10 yrs experience.
+11 yrs experience.
 LA Based.
 Miami raised.
-Currently employed by Sony Music Entertainment as an audio engineer.
-Actively working with Warner Music/Atlantic Records, Sony/RCA, Pulse Music Group, Warner Chappell & TEN Music Group.
+Currently a freelance audio engineer/mixer working with Warner Music/Atlantic Records, Sony/RCA, Universal/Capital Records, Pulse Music Group, & TEN Music Group.

 I've decided to extend my services to the SoundBetter community.
 Offering Radio/Top 40 quality mixes/masters for a fraction of the cost of some of the most sought-after engineers in Pop music today.